 - Turkey: Post Gallipoli diaries can only be viewed at the National Archives

 - Western Front: Available to download from the National Archives and to view and download from Ancestry

 The genealogy website Ancestry has most of the Western Front war diaries and all of the Gallipoli war diaries available to view on their website.
 A lot of the infantry war diaries for the Western Front have been put in with the Brigade Headquarters’ war diaries for reason.
 So if you can’t find the battalion of the regiment listed, check the Brigade Headquarters diary.
 Also, check the Brigade Headquarters and Divisional war diaries as there are often maps of trenches and operations.

 Finding the Correct WW1 War Diary

-I’ve started to catalogue First World War diaries to British and Indian Army units but haven’t completed some sections yet.
+I’ve started to catalogue First World War diaries to units of the British and Indian Armies units but haven’t completed some sections yet.
 To see if I have catalogued the war diaries you need, click on the links below, select your regiment and go down to the war diary section.
 Then you’ll be able to read about which war diaries are available with links to the National Archives’ website.

 - British Cavalry Regiments

 If you’re searching for a different unit then click on the link below which will take you to the relevant search page on the National Archives’ website.
 It’s often easier to search using only part of a unit’s title, e.g. if you want to find the war diary for the 5th Battalion Liverpool Regiment, put “5 Liverpool” in the search bar.
 Or, if you wanted the 100th Brigade Royal Field Artillery search “100 artillery”.